timoklein/GenieRedux/README.md

 - **`configs`** - a directory, containing the configuration files for data generation
 - **`data/data.py`** - contains definition of the file structure of a generated dataset.
 This definition is also used by the data handler while training to read the datasets.
 - **`generator/generator.py`** - An implementation of a dataset generator - it requests data from a connector that connects it with an environment and saves the data according to a dataset file structure.
-- **`generator/connector_coinrun.py`** - A class to connect the generator with the Coinrun environment in order to obtain data.
+- **`generator/connector_retro_act.py`** - A class to connect the generator with the stable-retro environment in order to obtain data.
 - **`generate.py`** - a running script for the data generation

 ### Data Directory